Translate

 I can see her outline in the darkness up ahead.
 One side of her is lit up from the distant glow of a streetlamp.
 She's always been impressive looking, in spite of all the rust and weathering from all the years of exposure to the elements.
 She's a fixture from another time and will in all likelihood continue to stand there for many decades to come.
 Especially since there is no way to move her.
 She's anchored to that spot, just as I hinted to Marisa last night.

 That probably wasn't one of my better moves, but she was so upset at the idea of the thing being haunted I had to come up with something more pleasant and intriguing.
 Alas, that is part of my curse for having become a writer.
 My mouth works faster than my common sense some days.
-Of course there are those who question whether I have any common sense at all, like Louisa.
+Of course, there are those who question whether I have any common sense at all, like Louisa.

-Oh the haranguing she'll give me if the carnival shows up and finds Marisa hanging around one of their 'anchors' to this world.
+Oh, the haranguing she'll give me if the carnival shows up and finds Marisa hanging around one of their 'anchors' to this world.
 That woman can have the sharpest tongue on her at times.
 Hell, she could put a ginsu knife to shame when she wants to.
 Not that I can blame her.
 Like me she's very protective of those in her carnival, and with good reason.
 If anyone ever knew the true nature of any of the members of Karneval Schatten, or where they came from...

 Wow, I'm actually shuddering at the thought.
 But who could blame me?
 Our first adventure together was a terrifying one.
 If it hadn't been for Brandon Elliott and his great-grandson Peter, I don't know if even I could've survived the fire that night.
 Thanks to them, we all got out in one piece... well almost all of us.
 Brandon stayed behind to keep that white-haired creep at bay, while Peter and I got the trapped employees, along with Louisa and her troupe, to safety.

 I tried to go back for Brandon but it was already too late.
 The building had begun caving in on itself and the heat had become too intense even for me to mist through.
 I felt like a failure that day, until I noticed young Peter, who was standing no more than a dozen feet away, talking to a man that everyone else seemed blissfully unaware of.
 It took me a moment to recognize the figure as that of the man who had saved us all, only he was looking much younger.
 I thought about going over to them, but just then the figure faded and Peter came over to me saying, "We have to get the others out of here.
-There's a train about a half a mile from here we can get them them on.
+There's a train about a half a mile from here we can get them on.
 But it has to be soon, otherwise the opening will close and they'll be caught again."

 I started to ask why, only Louisa's mother (also her namesake) joined us.
 Having seen my abilities in action earlier, she begged me to help get those in her care back to their train.
 Most were still exhausted from their imprisonment inside the depths of the factory, while others had been injured in our escape.
 Having learned that many of them were, like my Sangui-Sapio half, were not from this Earth, I agreed.
 Getting them to the safety of their conveyance had not been easy, but between my mist form and mind control we managed and saw them off.
 That was the second time I'd seen a portal to a Para-Earth open, but the first time I saw one close.
 However, it wasn't the last.